elementh/pokegraf/CONTRIBUTING.md

 - We'll accept your changes after review.

-Simple!

 ## Questions

 If you have any questions, create an [issue](issue) (protip: do a quick search first to see if someone else didn't ask the same question before!).
-You can also reach us at hello@pokeapi.opencollective.com.

-## Credits